mwangiii/Steghub-devops-training/Automate_Infrastructure_With_IaC_using_Terraform-Part_three/README.md

 subnets-compute = module.network.public_subnets-1
 ```

-## Complete the Terraform configuration
+## COMPLETE THE TERRAFORM CONFIGURATION

 Complete the rest of the codes yourself, so, the resulted configuration structure in your working directory may look like this: